PatchCensor: Patch Robustness Certification for Transformers via Exhaustive Testing: Background and Related Work

-The Vision Transformer (ViT) architecture~\citep{dosovitskiy2021vit} is proposed recently as an alternative to Convolution Neural Networks (CNNs for short) \citep{szegedy2015going} in computer vision tasks.
-ViT is inspired by the scaling success of self-attention-based architectures (in particular Transformer~\citep{vaswani2017attention}) on NLP tasks.
+The Vision Transformer (ViT) architecture~\cite{dosovitskiy2021vit} is proposed recently as an alternative to Convolution Neural Networks (CNNs for short) \cite{szegedy2015going} in computer vision tasks.
+ViT is inspired by the scaling success of self-attention-based architectures (in particular Transformer~\cite{vaswani2017attention}) on NLP tasks.
 In a ViT, an image is split into patches and converted to a sequence of linear embeddings of these patches, which is then fed into a Transformer as the input.
 Image patches are treated the same way as tokens (words) in an NLP application.
 By pre-training the model on large amounts of data, it is able to attain excellent results as compared to convolutional networks.
-Later studies have found that the Transformer architecture can outperform CNN as the backbone network on most downstream CV tasks \citep{liu2021swin}.
+Later studies \cite{liu2021swin,zhao2021point,zhang2022dino} have shown that the Transformer architecture can achieve state-of-the-art performance on most computer vision (CV) tasks.

-Splitting the input image into patches is not new in ViT. \citep{brendel2019bagnet} introduced a variant of the ResNet architecture~\citep{he2016deep} called BagNet, which classifies an image based on the occurrences of small local image features.
-BagNet can achieve reasonable accuracy on ImageNet, although the accuracy is inferior to ViT due to the lack of model interactions between the patches.
-Unlike most existing certified defenses against adversarial patches that are based on BagNet, ours is based on ViT.